 Elevations in Ogden range between 4,300 and 5,200 feet above sea level, with local mountains soaring to 9,500 feet.
 Ogden enjoys four distinct seasons.
 Temperatures average in the mid-80s during July, the hottest month of the year.
 January, the coolest month, has average temperatures in the mid-20s.

-Ethnic and racial minorities make up over 20% of Ogden's population, the largest minority group being Hispanic, followed by African Americans, Asians, American Indian/Alaska Native, and Native Hawaiian or other Pacific Islander.
+Ethnic and racial minorities make up over 36% of Ogden's population, the largest minority group being Hispanic or Latino at 30.1%, followed by African Americans, American Indian/Alaska Native, Asians, and Native Hawaiian or other Pacific Islander.

 Employment & Industry

 Ogden is the center for business and government in Weber County and for much of northern Utah.
 Employment continues to be on the rise, with Ogden being ranked #10 in the nation for jobs created in 2008.
 It's no wonder that Ogden's employers, from smallest to largest, soon realize that big city amenities coupled with proximity to the outdoors and an active lifestyle gives them much to offer their customers as well as their workforce.

 Ogden hosts a variety of office spaces from older, historic buildings, to new "Class A" office buildings.
 The Ogden/Weber County area is also home to three major industrial parks and several other industrial locations.
 The Business Depot Ogden (BDO) is a former U.S. Army defense depot.
 This 1,128-acre installation, transferred to Ogden in the recent base realignment and closure process, contains five million square feet of space with retail frontage, warehouse (existing and new) and industrial space available.
 BDO is served by rail and all utilities are available, including fiber optics.
 Business Depot Ogden remains a tremendous re-settlement or expansion opportunity for large and small corporations.